 He became involved with Special Olympics in 2013 with his son Andrew.
 He has coached and played “Unified” flag football, softball and now soccer.
 He shares: “I look forward to strengthening the bonds between the Special Olympics athletes and Unified partners.
 I am a strong believer in teamwork and positive sportsmanship.
 I am honored to have been one of the first coaches to have embarked on this journey with Yariv and am so happy to be able to continue to see this Play Unified vision continue to grow.”

 Coach Ilanit Ben-Naim has a passion for helping others.
 She has been involved with the Special Olympics, since 2010, when her son, Yariv, was looking for a community service project for his Bar Mitzvah.
 With a husband and 3 children who all love sports, volunteering and coaching for the Special Olympics has become a passion for the entire family.
-For over 10 years, Ilanit has been a head coach or assistant coach in multiple Special Olympics sports.
+For over 12 years, Ilanit has been a head coach or assistant coach in multiple Special Olympics sports.
 This is her 3rd year as a Coach for the Switchbacks FC Unified Team.
 She acts as the lead Special Olympics Liaison and Program Director.

 Ilanit has a strong work ethic, supported by commitment and a dedication to serving and helping others.
 This has served her well as a Real Estate Broker with Keller Williams Clients Choice Realty and in her personal life.

 She is humbled with the opportunity to coach the Switchbacks Unified Special Olympics Team, and looks forward to helping change people’s perceptions of folks with disabilities, because she knows first-hand, that “when you take the time to get to know people with special needs you will see the special gifts they can provide the world ~ all they need are the opportunities and a chance to be included!”